 Agencies schedule a flu shot clinic through getaflushot.com.
 As in the past, agency representatives may schedule a clinic if at least 20 PEBB members will participate.
 They may contact getaflushot.com to schedule a clinic using the form on the “Request Service” tab on this webpage.

 Click here to access information and forms to participate in a flu shot clinic.
+Click here for information on FluMist availability and flu shot vaccines for children.

 As soon as a schedule becomes available, PEBB will post it here.